Jedylemindee/articles/flask-pytest.md

         model = MyModel
         sqlalchemy_session = db.session

-    is_active = True # we want this attribute to be False by default name = factory.faker.Faker("name") # each call will generate a fake name description = factory.fuzzy.FuzzyText() # same with another method
+    is_active = True # we want this attribute to be True by default name = factory.faker.Faker("name") # each call will generate a fake name description = factory.fuzzy.FuzzyText() # same with another method
 ```